monico-moreno/nodejs-docs/macos-catalina.md

 # NOTE (monico 3/28/2020)
 This content was borrowed from the [node-gyp repo](https://github.com/nodejs/node-gyp)'s [macOS Catalina document](https://github.com/nodejs/node-gyp/blob/master/macOS_Catalina.md).
 I copied here to append my own notes.

+I pre-pended my personal notes in this document with `monico mm/dd/yyyy`

 Every time I update macOS I invariably have to run some of the steps in this document.
 Symtoms listed below.

 Symptoms: